anjalianjuz/Quotes/English/Quotes_English.md

 > _Make it work, make it right, make it fast._

 > Programmer: A machine that turns coffee into code 😅

+> Death is so terribly final, while life is full of possibilities. — George R.R.
+Martin